PV-System, Power as function of View & Time

 Expected output-efficiency is related to the viewing direction, as indicated in this diagram, although consider also that output is variable with daytime & season.

-According to this diagram the max. sun elevation has a variation between approx. 15 degrees on december 22 till approx. 62 degrees on june 22.
+According to this diagram for this latitude of +52 degrees the max. sun elevation has a variation between approx. 15 degrees on december 22 till approx. 62 degrees on june 22.

 Mid-position is applicable in march and september.